-Students may use for reference during exams: physical textbooks, printed course slides, and one personal one-sided crib sheet.
+Students may use for reference during exams: physical textbooks, printed course slides, and one personal crib sheet.
 No electronics will be allowed.
-All exam answers must be the student's own.
+All exam answers must be your own.
 Exam grades may be curved.

-We will use an adaptive weighting scheme for grades: The best two programming assignments will have a total grade weight of 40% (20% each), while the third one will have a weight of 10%.
-We will use the same adaptive weighting scheme for partial exams: the best two exam grades will be worth 40% of the total grade with the third one counting for 10% of the total grade.
+We will use the following weighting scheme for grades: The highest two programming assignment grades will have a total weight of 40% (20% each), while the third one will have a weight of 10%.
+We will use the same weighting scheme for partial exams: the highest two exam grades will be worth 40% of the total grade while the third one will count for 10% of the total grade.
 Final letter grades will then be assigned as follows: